Ulysses Kokkinos: Biography

 Kokkinos played on the same team as fellow Greek Kostas Nestoridis, who was simultaneously South's captain and coach.
 At the end of the 1966 season, Nestoridis went back to Greece to see his family, so John Anderson was named as caretaker coach.
 Anderson put Kokkinos in the squad during the 1967 Ampol Cup, and he scored a brace on his first start for South.
 Nestoridis returned to the club for the 1967 season, but was annoyed at Kokkinos' insistence on maintaining an afro hairstyle.
 When Kokkinos refused to cut his hair prior to a match against Melbourne Hungaria, he was forced to have a haircut at half-time.
 He scored a brace in the second half, helping South to victory.
 Kokkinos finished the season as the club's top scorer with fourteen goals.
-(Note: The Victorian State League recognises that Kokkinos scored twelve goals, following an appeal from Footscray JUST on the grounds that South had fielded a unregistered player in Nestoridis.
+(Note: The Victorian State League recognises that Kokkinos scored twelve goals, following an appeal from Footscray JUST on the grounds that South had fielded an unregistered player in Nestoridis.
 Although South had won the match 2–1 with Kokkinos scoring both goals, the appeal was upheld and the result was changed to a 0–0 draw.)
 In the 1968 season, he made two more appearances for South, until he moved back to Greece to play for Panathinaikos on the invitation of Nestoridis.
 His former club Proodeftiki attempted to delay his signing, when they tried to enforce their original contract.
 Kokkinos travelled with the team on a pre-season tour to the United States, and performed well in a match against Inter Milan.
 After the match, Kokkinos and Vasilis Konstantinou violated a curfew by attending a party, and when they arrived back at the hotel, manager Lakis Petropoulos was waiting for them and sent them back to Greece.
 As a result of the scandal, he made a single appearance for PAO, and returned to play for South in the 1970 season.
 However, his second stint at South would be brief, as he rejoined PAO midway through the season, where Ferenc Puskás had just been appointed manager.
 Kokkinos quickly fell out with Puskás, after the Hungarian attempted to play him at left-back a couple of times, so he decided to go back to Australia, with the intention of playing for South again.
 His third stint with South also ended midway through the season, and was speculated by fans as a reason why the club were beaten by a point in that season's state league.
 Kokkinos left South to join amateur club Paniliakos where Nestoridis was the manager, and then signed for Panserraikos, with his only goals of the season saving the club from relegation.